vejlebib/ding_wagnerguide/README.md

 #Module for integrating WagnerGUIDE with a ding site

-It inserts some JavaScript that looks for the `ting-availability`-container, then finds the ALMA id / item number XXX from `<div id="ting-item-XXX">`.
+It inserts some JavaScript that looks for the `holdings`-container, then finds the ALMA id / item number XXX from `<div id="holdings-YYY" class="holdings holdings-XXX">`.

-It then waits for `ting-availability` to be populated with the holding lines, and prepends the lines with a link to WagnerGUIDE.
+It then waits for `availability-holdings-table` to be populated with the holding lines, and prepends the lines with a link to WagnerGUIDE.

 The module is compatible with DDELibra systems only, and communicates through ALMA.